 Berry Banana Smoothie

 This is my #1 favorite, go-to smoothie recipe.
 I make it nearly every weekend so it means “Yay!!…It’s the weekend!”
-Filled with health-boosting foods such as yogurt, berries, bananas, oatmeal and milk, I celebrate the goodness it delivers.
+Filled with health-boosting foods such as yogurt, berries, bananas, oatmeal and milk, I love the taste and celebrate the goodness it delivers – protein fiber, calcium, vitamin C and potassium.
 That’s a party in a glass!

 Ripe bananas are sweet

 As bananas ripen they get sweeter, so you may not need to add sugar.
-Repurpose your ripe bananas to use in smoothies.
+Repurpose ripe bananas to use in smoothies.
+This is the main way I use leftover, overripe bananas.
 Peel, then freeze in an airtight container.
 Use them frozen in the smoothie.
-That’s what I do 😉
+Or you could bake Banana Walnut Bread.

 This post contains affiliate links.
 That means if you click through and make a purchase, the seller pays me a commission.
 It does not impact the price you pay.